-• Kline, R. (2010).
+- Kline, R. (2011).
 Principles and Practice of Structural Equation Modeling (3rd Ed.).
-New York: Guilford Publications.

-- Byrne, B. (2011).
+New York: Guilford Publications. - Byrne, B. (2011).
 Structural Equation Modeling with Mplus: Basic Concepts, Applications, and Programming.
-New York: Taylor & Francis Group. - Class notes and selected articles available on our Blackboard website in the Course Documents section.
-Class notes will be posted prior to the day on which the notes are discussed in class and may be retrieved on Blackboard: http://courses.utexas.edu.
+New York: Taylor & Francis Group. - Class notes and selected articles available on our Canvas website.
+Class notes will be posted prior to the day on which the notes are discussed in class and may be retrieved on Canvas: canvas.utexas.edu.